 About Us

-We then learned that we won a MISD Foundation Grant for $10,000 to build a video studio.
+We then won an MISD Foundation Grant for $10,000 to build a video studio in 2009 and LBTV was born.
 Opening all those boxes in March was better than Christmas.
 HD cameras, teleprompters, cords, mics, buttons to push, lights, backdrops.
 We gained the help of our Tech Theatre class to build a sweet set for weekly news podcast for LBTV.

 Follow us on YouTube: therideronline